 Subcortical regions for sensory integration are mainly located in the thalamus, which acts as a relay station between the sensory receptors and the cortex, and in the cerebellum, which coordinates and fine-tunes hand movements based on sensory feedback [67,70].
 The thalamus consists of several nuclei that receive and transmit sensory information from different modalities to specific cortical regions.
-These include the ventral posterior nucleus (VPN), which relays somatosensory information to the S1; the lateral geniculate nucleus (LGN), which relays visual information to the V1; the medial geniculate nucleus (MGN), which relays auditory information and modulates attention [80,81].
-The cerebellum consists of several lobules that receive and sensory information from different sources to various cortical regions.
+These include the ventral posterior nucleus (VPN), which relays somatosensory information to the S1; the lateral geniculate nucleus (LGN), which relays visual information to the V1; the medial geniculate nucleus (MGN), which relays auditory information to the A1; and the pulvinar nucleus (PUL), which integrates multisensory information and modulates attention [80,81].
+The cerebellum consists of several lobules that receive and send sensory information from different sources to various cortical regions.
 These include the anterior lobe (lobules I-V), which receives proprioceptive information from the spinal cord and projects to the M1; the posterior lobe (lobules VI-X), which receives visual, auditory, and vestibular information from the brainstem and projects to the PPC and the SMA; and the flocculonodular lobe (lobule X), which receives vestibular information from the inner ear and projects to the vestibular nuclei [82,88].